Be Energy : Solutions Batteries Plus

 Initial condition

-Once regenerated, a battery can regain 80 to 95% of its initial capacity and its service life is extended by 70 to 100%.
-This represents an excellent return on investment.
+Once regenerated, a battery can regain 80 to 100% of its useful capacity and its service life is extended

 Total cost of ownership (TCO): a long-term view